steepest descents exits with a segmentation fault; tweaking coordinates resolves

 I can get it to work by editing the gro file and changing the last digit of the x and z coordinates of the

 first atom from 0 to 1.

 Please let me know.
 I'm trying to do a lot of these calculations and it's really a pain to have to stop,

 identify the ones where minimization fails, and then tweak the input coordinates to get it to work.

-#6 Updated by David van der Spoel almost 13 years ago
+#6 Updated by David van der Spoel about 13 years ago

 Ok, I reproduced the SEGV using a pre 3.3 intermediate version.